-During the Year, the Chairman had one meeting with the independent non-executive Directors without the presence of the other Executive Directors.
+During the Year and up to the date of this annual report, the Chairman had one meeting with the independent non-executive Directors without the presence of the other executive Directors.

 CORPORATE GOVERNANCE FUNCTIONS

 According to code provision A.2 of the CG Code, the Board is responsible for performing the corporate governance duties of the Company.
 The Board has the following duties and responsibilities in performing the corporate governance duties of the Company: